nidza07/nidza07.github.io/QC-docs/general usage.md

 #### Sound volume
 This option will display your sound volume.
 You can  press left or right arrows to change the volume here.

-To quikly adjust the volume from anywhere on the Playroom, first press F6 to change the volume type you want to adjust, and then use F7 to decrease that volume, or F8 to increase it.
+To quickly adjust the volume from anywhere on the Playroom, first press F6 to change the volume type you want to adjust, and then use F7 to decrease that volume, or F8 to increase it.

 #### Sound audio output:
 This will let you change the output device for general Playroom sounds.
 By default, it follows your default Windows output device.